E-Brisco/temporal-trends/README.md

 - example-code.rmd - sample analysis of individual meta-analysis
 - overallanalysis.rmd - r code used to reproduce analyses and figures in paper using fulldataset.csv
 - two stage.rmd - function for two stage CMA (see Kulinskaya & Mah 2022)
-- residuals.rmd - function for calculating residuals from CMA, to test impact of moderators
+- residual.rmd - function for calculating residuals from CMA, to test impact of moderators

 ### Authors: